davy/benchmark-bigo/README.md

   # generator should construct a test object of the given size
   # example of an Array generator
   x.generator {|size| (0...size).to_a.shuffle }

+  # or you can use the built in array generator
+  # x.generate :array

   # specifies how the size of the object should grow
   #   options: linear, logarithmic